High Peaks/BCSIS Elementary Schools in Aurora7 Park

 The City of Boulder and Boulder Valley School District (BVSD) have partnered to organize this pilot project with support from the Colorado Water Conservation Board, and we can’t do it without you!

-Our hope is that this project will be shaped by the students, parents, community members, and neighbors surrounding BCSIS/High Peaks Elementary and Aurora 7 Park.
+This project is shaped by the students, parents, community members, and neighbors surrounding BCSIS/High Peaks Elementary and Aurora 7 Park.

 What is the timeline?